 The Italian Renaissance style was most popular in the United States between 1890 and 1935.
-Typical class elements include the symmetrical design on the front of the building, a flat roof with a low wall around it, wrought-iron railings, recessed porches with arches, and small classical columns.
-Goldenrod, the club flower of The Sorosis Club, is stenciled below the roof.
+Typical stylistic elements include the symmetrical design on the front of the building, a flat roof with a low wall around it, wrought-iron railings, recessed porches with arches, and small classical columns.
+Goldenrod, the Sorosis Club’s flower, is stenciled below the roof.
 Two large stone lanterns on the front walk represent knowledge and leadership.
-The detailing of this building is unique in Lakeland and unusual in the Central Florida region.
+The detailing of this building is unique in Lakeland and unusual for the Central Florida region.

 Did you know you can be a part of Lakeland’s history just by renting the Junior League Building for your event?